-The infiltrations of water in a building are the most detrimental problems for the structure and enjoyment of the premises.
-The building envelope, with its vertical and horizontal sealing layers, is the line of defense against water infiltration.
+The infiltrations of water in a building are the most detrimental problems for the structure and the enjoyment of the places.

-In addition to the deterioration of the structure, water infiltration can cause problems with masonry mechanical detachment, the bulging of bricks, the recess of mortar joints, the formation of molds and the appearance of carpenter ants who are looking for a humid place.
+In addition to the deterioration of the structure, water seepage can cause mold growth and the appearance of carpenter ants seeking wet place.

 Two types of water infiltration